 This word game encourages persistence and helps to improve their literacy skills.

 A simple word game for children that will get them really thinking!
 Write a list of words down on paper but scramble the letter order while writing.
 Kids will need to look at the letters and try to work out what the word is and guess it.

 This can be quite a competitive word game, but it helps to really get their mind ticking.

-While this is also an official board game, (which you can purchase here) you can also make it yourself quite easily.
+While this is also an official board game, (which you can find online here) you can also make it yourself quite easily.
 Each player has a piece of paper and pencil.
 Select 10-15 categories.
 These can be anything you like but remember they should be popular enough that you can guess something with most letters.
 Eg. Country, Movie, Body Part, Actor or Actress etc.

 Once you have your categories it is time to choose a letter.
 Without a dice, the easiest way is to write the letters randomly on a piece of paper.
 Then one person closes their eyes and points to a letter.
 When the letter has been chosen, players have 2 minutes to fill in the gaps with something in each category starting with that letter.

 Winner is the one with the most filled in at the end, or the first to finish.